 Proposal for modification of:

 Bylaw 412: Minimum Standards to participate in IIHF Ice Hockey Men’s World Championship

-It is in this spirit that the following is presented in order to give you the current status of Ice Hockey in Greece, the impact of Greece’s removal by the IIHF from participating the World Championships and a new idea that can help all lower division countries develop the sport in a more structured and monitored fashion.
+Firstly, before presenting our proposal for modification of Bylaw 402, we would like to present the current status of Ice Hockey in Greece and the impact of Greece’s National Team removal by the IIHF from participating at the World Championships.
+We are confident that our proposal can help all lower division countries develop the sport in a more structured and monitored fashion.

 With the dire financial situation that Greece is in, an Olympic size rink will not be a reality in the near term without the aid of some sort of financial angel benefactor.
 Despite the difficulties though, and because of an undying love of the game, some former athletes took the risk and invested in an ice rink.

 Greece has now 3 permanent indoor ice rinks, open 10 months a year:

 - Athens Heart Ice rink in Athens (1.100sqm)